Justin Eichorn: Arrest and resignation

 On March 17, 2025, during a sting operation, Eichorn was arrested in Bloomington, Minnesota, on suspicion of soliciting a minor for sex.
 The arrest occurred after he allegedly sexually solicited a detective posing as a minor.
 His fellow Republican legislators, as well as Minnesota GOP chair Alex Plechash, called on him to resign.
 On March 20, Eichorn submitted his letter of resignation, effective immediately.
-That day, he was charged in federal court for attempted coercion and enticement of a minor.
-After appearing in court, Eichorn was released on his own recognizance pending placement in a halfway house.
-On March 23, 2025, prosecutors asked a judge to return Eichorn to jail after he prevented investigators from examining one of his laptops.

-On April 21, 2025, Eichorn pleaded not guilty at his federal arraignment hearing.

 In an April 29 special election, Keri Heintzeman was elected to the Senate seat Eichorn vacated.

+Charges and trial

+On March 20, 2025, Eichorn was charged in federal court for attempted coercion and enticement of a minor.
+After appearing in court, he was released on his own recognizance pending placement in a halfway house.
+On March 23, prosecutors asked a judge to return Eichorn to jail after he prevented investigators from examining one of his laptops.

+On April 21, Eichorn pleaded not guilty at his federal arraignment hearing.
+He is set to stand trial on June 1, 2026.

+In May 2026, Eichorn pleaded guilty to the lesser charge of attempted possession of child sexual abuse material.

+On September 23, 2026, Eichorn was sentenced to 16 months in prison, with credit for five months already served, followed by five years of supervised release.
+Prosecutors had sought a five-year sentence, but the judge ruled within the 15-to-21-month sentencing guideline range agreed to by both sides.